Ahmad-Sajad-Faizi/My-IT-Portfolio/README.md

 Each project folder contains:
 - `README.md` — Project overview and architecture
-- `setup-guide.md` — Step-by-step implementation with screenshots
+- `setup-guide.md` — Step-by-step implementation
-- `troubleshooting.md` — Problems encountered and solutions
+- `troubleshooting.md` — Problems and solutions
 - `scripts/` — Any automation scripts used
 - `diagrams/` — Architecture and network diagrams
+- `documentation/` — Project implementation with screenshots
 ---

 *Built as a self-study portfolio to demonstrate real-world IT skills.*